 1.1 Stream is lagging

-This is one of the most common problems - video or audio is having interruptions, the playback is choppy.
-In the most cases this is a user-side issue.
-To verify it is the case, you can make a local recording with your encoder using streaming parameters.
+Lag is undoubtedly the most common streaming problem.
+Either the video or the audio is experiencing interruptions, or the playback is choppy.
+In most cases, this is a user side issue, and you can verify that by making a local recording using the same broadcast software you're using to stream.

-If lags appear in the local recording, it means that the issue is definitely user-side.
-What you can do to resolve it is:
+If lags appear in the local recording, it means that the issue is on the user side.
+Here is what you can do to resolve that:

 - Try watching your stream in another browser or another device.
-Sometimes compressing the stream takes too much resources, and your main device can't handle playback of the stream while actually streaming.
+Sometimes compressing the stream takes too many resources, and your primary device can't handle playback of the stream while streaming.
 Generally, it's better not to have your stream being played back on the streaming device at all.

 - If that's not the case, try changing encoder settings.
-Lower resolution, FPS or fasten CPU preset in encoder settings.
+Lower resolution, FPS, or increase the CPU preset in encoder settings.
 Try switching between software and hardware encoders.
 Sometimes it's a good idea to create a new streaming profile and try recording with default options.
-If the issue is related to insufficient resources of your streaming device you will see a difference in your next local record.
+If the issue is related to insufficient resources of your streaming device, you will see a difference in your next local record.

-- If your video on record is looking fine, then it may ne a network issue.
+- If your video on record is looking fine, then it may be a network issue.
 Try streaming to another Restream server.
-Head over to our Speed Test page and look for three servers that has the lowest MS Ping ignoring AUTO server.
-Then run a speed test for each of those servers to select the one with the highest speed, and try streaming to it.
+Head over to our Speed Test page and look for three servers that have the lowest MS Ping ignoring the AUTO server.
+Then run a speed test for each of those servers to select the one with the highest speed and try streaming to it.
 It's best to try streaming to each of the top 3 servers with the lowest MS Ping, to see which server you connect and stream to the best.
 Remember to use not more than 2/3 of your upload speed to each of the servers.

 - If changing Restream server didn't help, if your stream lags anyways while the recording with streaming settings is smooth - try streaming to other services directly without using Restream.
 If it helps, feel free to contact our support to tell them about your problems and troubleshooting steps you went through, and we'll try to help.

-Your stream may good on some platforms while looking worse at others with the same settings.
-This may happen because some platforms, like YouTube and Facebook transcode your stream not preserving the original video feed, while other platforms, like Twitch and Mixer, use your original video feed as the highest quality stream, and use transcoding to provide lower resolutions only.
+Your stream may look great on some platforms while looking worse on others with the same settings.
+Many different factors can be the reason for this, as some platforms, like YouTube and Facebook, transcode your stream and do not preserve the original feed.
+While other platforms, like Twitch and Mixer, use your original video feed as the highest quality stream and use transcoding to provide lower resolutions.

 If your stream looks equally bad on all platforms and you think it should look better, take these steps: